somu4git/vagrant-kubeadm-k8/README.md

 ## Kubernetes login token

-Vagrant up will create the admin user token and saves in the configs directory.
+Vagrant up will create the k8-admin user token and saves in the configs directory.

 ```shell
 cd vagrant-kubeadm-k8